Adios, Three Amigos: Obama heads to last summit with Canada, Mexico

 At a joint press conference, the leaders are likely to field questions about the upcoming U.S. election and its implications for both Canada and Mexico.

-It will also be Obama's first chance on an international stage to promote his recent endorsement of presumptive Democratic presidential nominee Hillary Clinton, his former secretary of state.
+It will also be Obama's first chance on an international stage to promote his recent endorsement of Democratic candidate Hillary Clinton, his former secretary of state.

 In March, Pena Nieto roundly condemned Trump, who has promised to build a wall on the U.S. border with Mexico to keep out illegal immigrants and drugs, and has complained about what he calls unfair trade.
 Mexico also named a new ambassador to aggressively promote its contributions to the U.S. economy.